Our impact in 2018

 Photo: Sam Stephenson

-Our education programme is devised and delivered with many partners.
+Our Learning & Engagement programme is devised and delivered with many partners.
 Through working together we can provide opportunities for, with and by many more people in our local region, and support regional strategies for cultural education.
 Most recently, in partnership with our two local music hubs we have delivered the East Sussex Choral Summer School, East Sussex Big Sing and the Songs to Share teacher training programme.

 16 children participated in the choral summer school led by Travis Baker and Mary King in July, which culminated in a performance at Lewes Town Hall.
 In 2017, the East Sussex Big Sing reached over 2,000 primary school pupils from c.60 schools through 12 concerts in 4 locations.
 Glyndebourne supported the Big Sing by assisting with programming, hosting the launch event and creating online resources.
 Lewis Murphy also wrote two carols as part of his Glyndebourne residency remit.
 This December we will host two Big Sing concerts on our main stage.